Metastability in the Dissipative Quantum Rabi Model: Introduction

-Here, we investigate the stability of the superradiant phase in the dissipative QRM under a weak spin relaxation.
+Here we investigate the stability of the superradiant phase in the dissipative QRM under a weak spin relaxation.
 The key idea is that, since only a single spin is involved in the QRM, spin quantum jumps induced by relaxation act as strong perturbations to the system and thereby undermine the stability of different phases in the dissipative QRM, particularly the symmetry-breaking phase.
 On the other hand, the phase diagram of the dissipative QRM is usually determined using mean-field theory.
-However, mean-field results become invalid when large classical or quantum fluctuations presences.
+However, mean-field results become invalid when large classical or quantum fluctuations are present.
 For instance, multiple stationary states predicted by mean-field theory can be ruled out by more sophisticated approaches, such as variational methods~\cite{Weimer2015,Weimer2015a} and infinite tensor network simulations~\cite{Gangat2017}.
-Therefore, it is crucial to study the stability of the superradiant phase in dissipative QRM beyond mean-field theory.
+Therefore, it is crucial to study the stability of the superradiant phase in the dissipative QRM beyond mean-field theory.
 Yet, this problem has rarely been addressed in previous works.

-In this manuscript, we show that the superradiant phase in the dissipative QRM is generally metastable under a weak spin relaxation.
-This conclusion is supported by analyses based on the cumulant expansion calculations, exact Husimi $Q$-representation of the steady state, exact quantum trajectory simulations, and Liouvillian gap analysis.
-In particular, finite-size effects are excluded through finite-size scaling analysis.
-These results demonstrate that even a weak spin relaxation transforms the superradiant phase into a superradiant metastable phase, where symmetry-breaking states only has a finite lifetime.
+In this paper we show that the superradiant phase in the dissipative QRM is generally metastable under a weak spin relaxation.
+This conclusion is supported by analyses based on the cumulant expansion calculations, exact Husimi $Q$ representation of the steady state, exact quantum trajectory simulations, and Liouvillian gap analysis.
+In particular, finite-size effects are excluded through finite-size-scaling analysis.
+These results demonstrate that even a weak spin relaxation transforms the superradiant phase into a superradiant metastable phase, where symmetry-breaking states only have a finite lifetime.
 Our work provides a comprehensive analytical and numerical framework for investigating dissipative phase transitions in open quantum systems.